Desiree Senetra Salley -- Williston

-WILLISTON -- Ms. Desiree Senetra Salley, 33, of 3922 Dunbarton Road, Williston, passed away Monday, June 7, 2021, at Select Specialty Hospital in Augusta, Ga.
+WILLISTON -- The funeral service for Ms. Desiree Senetra Salley, 33, of 3922 Dunbarton Road in Williston, will be held 1:30 p.m.
+Tuesday, June 15, 2021, at Oakey Spring Baptist Church in Salley, with the Rev. Dr. Kenneth C. Perkins Sr. officiating.
+Interment will follow in the church cemetery.

 Friends may also call the funeral home.